-- Complete the Note-taking Form each and every semester, preferably the first four weeks of class: Note-taking Form
+- Complete the Note-taking Form each and every semester, preferably prior to the module or within the first week of class: Note-taking Form

 - Notify DS as soon as possible if you drop a class for which you requested a note-taker, or if you decide you no longer require a note-taker.

 - Please follow up with Disability Services if there are any concerns